-The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (commonly known as the DSM-IV because it is in its fourth major edition) indicates that Bipolar Disorder is characterized by the occurrence of one or more manic or mixed episode often accompanied by depressive episodes.
-So even if you're depressed 99 percent of the time, going through just one manic episode qualifies you for a diagnosis of bipolar disorder according to this definition - but that still leaves out a lot of what manic depression really is.
+The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders says that bipolar I disorder is characterized by the occurrence of one or more manic episodes often accompanied by depressive episodes.
+So even if you're depressed 99 percent of the time, going through just one manic episode qualifies you for a diagnosis of bipolar I disorder according to this definition.
+Bipolar II disorder is defined as having one or more hypomanic episodes along with depressive episodes.
+But these cut-and-dried definitions leave out a lot of what manic depression really is.

-So let's put it in terms everyone can understand.
-Bipolar disorder is an illness that affects thoughts, feelings, perceptions and behavior ... even how a person feels physically (known clinically as psychosomatic presentations).
-It's probably caused by electrical and chemical elements in the brain not functioning properly (see What Causes Bipolar Disorder? for more information), and is usually found in people whose families have a history of one or more mental illnesses.
-(While we're at it, let's be clear about something: a mental illness is one that affects the mind, not one that's all in the mind.)
+Let's put it in terms everyone can understand.
+Bipolar disorder is an illness that affects thoughts, feelings, perceptions and behavior ... even how a person feels physically.
+It's probably caused by electrical and chemical elements in the brain not functioning properly (see What Causes Bipolar Disorder? for more information), and is usually (but not always) found in people whose families have a history of one or more mental illnesses.

-Most often, a person with manic-depression experiences moods that shift from high to low and back again in varying degrees of severity.
-The two poles of bipolar disorder are mania and depression.
-This is the least complicated form of the illness.
+Most often, a person with bipolar experiences moods that shift from high to low and back again in varying degrees of severity, generally with more or less stable periods in between.
+The two poles of bipolar I disorder are mania and depression, and of bipolar II, hypomania and depression.

 Depression might be identified by:

 - Refusing to get out of bed for days on end